-For the FFT to work, you also need to initialize SoLoud with the Soloud::ENABLE\VISUALIZATION flag.
+For the FFT to work, you also need to initialize SoLoud with the Soloud::ENABLE\VISUALIZATION flag, or by enabling visualization with the Soloud.setVisualizationEnable() call.
 Otherwise the source data for the FFT calculation will not be gathered.

-12.6 Soloud.getWave()
+15.6 Soloud.getWave()